-The mixed-use development consists of three buildings consisting of two mixed-used commercial/residential buildings and one hotel building.
+The mixed-use development consists of three building consisting of two mixed-use commercial/residential buildings and one hotel building.

 General vehicle access through the site will be provided with driveways on Stevens Creek Boulevard and Bandley Drive.
-A portion of the required commercial parking available in the driveway connecting Stevens Creek Boulevard and Bandley Drive.
-The access for Building A (hotel) will be from Alves Drive, while Building B will have two driveways along Alves Drive.
+A portion of the required commercial parking is available in the driveway connecting Stevens Creek Boulevard and Bandley Drive.
+The access for Building A (hotel) will be provided from Alves Drive, while building B will have two driveways along Alves Drive.
 One driveway for Building B will provide parking access at the ground level, and the other driveway will provide access to the basement parking.
 Parking access for Building C will be provided at the driveway that transects the property.

-A major pedestrian thoroughfare is provided along Alves Drive between Building A and Building B. This paseo serves to activate the space between the two buildings and continues to provide emergency vehicle access for both Building A and Building B. Additionally, the access for the project from Stevens Creek Boulevard has been designed to be more pedestrian friendly by providing a sidewalk, street trees, and different paving materials that aid in slowing vehicles.
+A major pedestrian thoroughfare is provided along Alves Drive between Building A and Building B. This "paseo" serves to activate the space between the two buildings, and continues to provide emergency vehicle access for both buildings.
+Additionally, the access for the project from Stevens Creek Boulevard has been designed to be more pedestrian friendly by providing a sidewalk, street trees, and different paving materials that aid in the slowing of vehicles.